FranDT/CloudComputingProjects/CephProject/README.md

 python3 server_api.py
 ```
 ## Running the load balancer
-Open machine 172.16.3.207 and go to directory cephLB. from there, run the docker container named "ceph-lb":
+Open machine 172.16.3.207 and from there, run the docker container named "ceph-lb":
 ```
 docker run -p 8080:8080 -it ceph-lb
 ```
-## Running the fronted
+## Running the client
 Simply run CephClient:
 ```
 python3 CephClient.py